Usama-zia/Happy-Customers/README.md

 ==============================

 Analysis on customers reviews for a company in logistics and delivery, to identify if customers were happy or not.
+Please consult notebook (Data_analysis_v1.1.ipynb) for detailed description of project and Analysis.
 ## Installation Instructions

 go to anaconda prompt and type in following commands: